You need to obtain a building permit to build an uncovered deck on your home if the deck is over 30 cm high.

 Regardless of size or height, you must ensure your proposed deck does not encroach upon any easements registered against your property.
 To identify easements, contact Information Services Corporation of Saskatchewan.

 - Complete the Deck Permit Submission Package and ensure your application contains all required information and documents.
 Incomplete submissions will not be accepted.
-The project package may be updated at any time, be sure to check back to this web page for the most current project package.
+The project package may be updated at any time, be sure to check back to this web page for the most current version.

 - A completed Residential Permit Fee Calculation Form is required as part of the application.